hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/firefox/__init__.md

     - None explicitly defined in `__init__.py`.
 Any functions are expected to be defined within the `firefox.py` file to be used by the `Firefox` class.

 - **Variables:**
-    - `MODE = 'dev'`:  A string variable representing the current mode of the application (likely 'dev' for development, potentially other values for production).
+    - ``:  A string variable representing the current mode of the application (likely 'dev' for development, potentially other values for production).
 This is a global variable, accessible within any part of the package.

 - **Potential Errors/Improvements:**